 Resource Units (RUs) are the delineation of a river used for an Ecological Water Requirement (EWR) determination and for the setting of Resource Quality Objectives (RQOs).
 The RUs represent homogenous sections of a river/s.
 The starting point for RU delineation is the SQR (Sub-Quaternary Reach - which represents a single stretch of river defined by inflows of tributaries).
 The status of each SQR is known, as well as land cover, and water resource management and operation.
 SQRs are therefore nested within RUs and using the available information, were grouped into RUs.
-The table below provides the IUAs per secondary catchment.
+Table 2.5 below provides the IUAs per secondary catchment, with the Status Quo of each in Table 2.6.